Health and Physical Education

 Dr. Michael J. Hahesy came to Edinboro University of Pennsylvania in 2004 after several years in public education.
 He is originally from Iowa and moved to Edinboro University to complete his undergraduate degree in health and physical education.
 He completed his Master of Science at St. Bonaventure University in administration supervision and curriculum and his Ed.D. in educational leadership at Indiana University of Pennsylvania.
 Prior to coming to the HPE department at Edinboro University, Dr. Hahesy taught physical education at Warren County School District, Millcreek Township School and was in administrative positions at Lisbon Community Schools (Iowa), Girard School District and Fairview School District.

-Dr. Hahesy is the head of the HPE teacher certification track and enjoys student teaching supervision.
-He also instructs classes in pedagogy, field experience, wellness, ethics, and coaching.
+Dr. Hahesy instructs classes in pedagogy, field experience, wellness, ethics, and coaching.
 He has presented at several state level conferences and has worked with many local school districts directing HPE wellness days.

 Outside of the educational field Dr. Hahesy enjoys running, lifting weights, gardening, and coaching.
-He is in several athletic halls of fames including Edinboro University of Pennsylvania.
-He has completed many 5, 10, and 15 K races, and he has run and finished the Erie Marathon twice.
+He is in several athletic halls of fames including Edinboro University.
+He has completed many 5, 10, and 15 K races, and he has finished the Erie Marathon twice.

 Dr. McDade originally arrived at Edinboro University in January 2002.
 She had served as a Certified Athletic Trainer (ATC) on the high school level for twelve years before she started professing on the collegiate level.
 Dr. McDade has now been teaching for almost sixteen years.
 Some of the courses that she teaches include Alcohol, Tobacco, and Other Drugs; Consumer Health; and Health Emergencies.